 Share this information with students to help them prepare for digital testing, try a test preview in the Bluebook™ testing app, and understand accommodations for digital AP Exams.

 Students should expect a new experience when they take a digital AP Exam.
 It’s not just about clicking instead of bubbling, it’s about a more self-directed exam day.

 Students should be ready to:

-Sign in to their College Board account.
+Sign in to Bluebook with their College Board account.

-Read most instructions on their device—students will hear only a few instructions from their proctor before they start testing.
+Read most instructions on their device—students will only hear a few instructions from their proctor before they start testing.

 Use digital equivalents of the accommodations they use on paper exams.

-Make sure they understand how their College Board–approved accommodations will work on exam day.
+AP coordinators and SSD coordinators should meet with students to make sure they understand how their College Board–approved accommodations will work on exam day.